calabiyau19/calabiyau19.github.io/_posts/2025-04-23-Fix-Epson-4850-Disconnect-Issue.md

 date:  2025-04-23
 description: Continued problems with losing the Epson ET-4850 printer connection over the network led me to a series of troubleshooting steps to resolve it today.
 ---
+### 05-15-25 UPDATE:  7 weeks in and the printer has never disconnected and is working without errors

 ### **1\.
 Open the CUPS Web Interface**